lensapp/lens/docs/extensions/testing-and-publishing/testing.md

 ## Main Process Unit Testing

-Code in the extension main process are just normal JavaScript files that has access to extension api, you can write unit tests using any testing framework.
+Code in the extension's main process consists of normal JavaScript files that have access to extension api, you can write unit tests using any testing framework.

-If you are using the [Yeoman Lens Extension Generator](https://github.com/lensapp/generator-lens-ext) to scaffold your extension project.
-The testing environment [Jest](https://jestjs.io/) are setup for you.
+If you are using the [Yeoman Lens Extension Generator](https://github.com/lensapp/generator-lens-ext) to scaffold your extension project then the [Jest](https://jestjs.io/) testing environment is set up for you.
 Just use  `npm start` or `yarn test` to run the tests.

 ## Tips